Cherishing Difficult People

 (27) A bodhisattva’s practice is to meditate on patience, without anger or resentment for anyone, because, for a bodhisattva wishing to enjoy positive force, all who cause harm are equal to treasures of gems.

-What destroys or devastates our positive force – that’s anger.
+What destroys or devastates our positive force is anger.
 Shantideva said that quite clearly, that it devastates it in the sense that the positive force gets weaker and will take much, much longer to actually ripen.
-And so if we want to – it’s a difficult word, it has a lot of connotations – to “enjoy” or “experience” or “have the full measure of positive force,” so we can use it to help others, then anybody who causes harm is like a treasure of gems.
-Because with this person – by practicing patience, and not only just patience and tolerance, but actually trying to be kind to them – then I can build up a tremendous amount of positive force.
+To “enjoy,” “experience” or “have the full measure of positive force,” ultimately means that we can use the positive force to help others.
+Anybody who causes us harm is like a treasure of gems.
+We not only practice patience and tolerance with them, but by also trying to be kind to them, we can build up a tremendous amount of positive force.

-That’s a real challenge, of course, unbelievable challenge, when somebody that we know personally has a tremendous amount of negativities and terrible problems, very often we just want to run away.
-And if we have to be with them, we get very annoyed.
-Atisha, when he went to Tibet, brought this Indian cook with him.
-You probably know the story.
+When Atisha went to Tibet, he brought an Indian cook with him.
+It’s a familiar story.
 This Indian cook never made things or did things the way that Atisha wanted, and was always a pain in the neck.
-And the Tibetans said to Atisha, “Why did you bring this terrible cook with you?
+The Tibetans asked Atisha, “Why did you bring this terrible cook with you?
 You can send him home.
 We can cook for you.”
-And Atisha said, “No, no, he’s not just my cook; he’s my teacher of patience.”
+Atisha answered, “No, no, he’s not just my cook; he’s my teacher of patience.”

-Then later on, the story goes, Atisha was trying to learn Tibetan, and he was trying out his Tibetan, and there was a little stone in his tsampa, the thing that he was eating.
-And so he said – he didn’t know the word for stones so he used the word for boulder, a huge rock – and he said “There’s a boulder in my tsampa,” and all the Tibetans rolled on the ground in laughter.
-And then Atisha said, “Ah, now I can send my cook back to India; you’ll be my teachers of patience.”
+Then later on, as the story goes, Atisha was trying to learn Tibetan and one day he was trying out his Tibetan.
+There was a little stone in his tsampa, the roasted barley he was eating.
+He didn’t know the word for stone, so he used the word for boulder, a huge rock.
+“There’s a boulder in my tsampa,” All the Tibetans rolled on the ground in laughter.
+Atisha responded by telling them, “Ah, now I can send my cook back to India; you’ll be my teachers of patience.”

-That’s a very helpful attitude to develop, if we are, for instance, in a work place where we’re working, and one of our colleagues or the boss or somebody is really, really difficult, and always giving us a hard time – to look at this person as our teacher of patience.
+Regarding others as our teachers of patience is a very helpful attitude to develop, especially if we are in the workplace.
+For instance, when our boss or one of our colleagues is really difficult and always gives us a hard time, we can look at this person as our teacher of patience.

-So, why don’t we try to reflect in our lives, somebody who has been really challenging, either now in the present, or somebody that we’ve been acquainted with in the past, and see if we could try to look at the person as our teacher of patience, what that would actually be like.
+Let’s try to reflect on somebody in our lives who has been really challenging.
+This can be either now in the present, or somebody that we’ve been acquainted with in the past.
+Try to regard the person as our teacher of patience.
+What that would actually be like?